-Qatar Airways CEO says no plans to cancel Airbus A350 order
+Qatar Airways CEO says Airbus A350 delivery delays down to Airbus

-DUBLIN Qatar Airways will not cancel its remaining Airbus (AIR.PA) A350 order over delays with the delivery of the long-haul jets, its chief executive said on Thursday.
+DUBLIN (Reuters) - Qatar Airways said any delays with the delivery of the Airbus (AIR.PA) A350 long-haul jets are down to Airbus, its chief executive said on Thursday.

 “We are asking Airbus to deliver it faster,” CEO Akbar al-Baker said at a Dublin news conference.
 “The delay is from Airbus.”